All Episodes

 And then he cited two reasons.

-McCain cited two reasons, one old and one new reason, to make his case as to why Christian conservatives are gonna get behind him.
+McCain cited two reasons: one old and one new reason to make his case as to why Christian conservatives are going to get behind him.

-That clearly is an issue that I'm in complete sync with the evangelical community.
+That clearly is an issue that I'm in complete sync with with the evangelical community.

 And the evangelical community, why I thought that was Huckabee's.

-And is in a hit off on this evangelical business, the thing Huckabee's got to understand is if you have made a deal with McCain behind the scenes under the table, understand it's one way, because McCain is gonna throw you overboard as soon as he has to, Governor, when the time when the time comes.
+The thing Huckabee's got to understand is if you have made a deal with McCain behind the scenes under the table, understand it's one way because McCain is going to throw you overboard as soon as he has to, Governor, when the time comes.

-I'm gonna try to make him remember my social conservative record has been consistent and unchanging.
+I'm going to try to make him remember my social conservative record has been consistent and unchanging.

-And in that way, he's gonna take out Rudy.
+And in that way, he's going to take out Rudy.

-So he's gonna try to get the Huckabee vote with the global warming route, trying to get the evangelicals.
+So he's going to try to get the Huckabee vote with the global warming route and trying to get the evangelicals.

-He's gonna take a try to take Rudy out uh with his uh consistent abortion stand, which he's not fabricating.
+He's going to tell you, try to take Rudy out with his consistent abortion stand, which he's not fabricating.

-He has been consistent on the uh on the uh on the excuse me on the pro-life issue.
+He has been consistent on the pro-life issue.

-Now, I mentioned before the uh break of the last hour that Mrs. Clinton's tears, the the the choked up moment was a little calculated.
+Now, I mentioned before the break of the last hour that Mrs. Clinton's tears, the choked-up moment, was a little calculated.

 And I believe this using intelligence guided by experience.